MicrosoftDocs/power-automate-docs/articles/how-tos-bulk-resubmit.md

 Follow these steps to bulk resubmit flow runs.

 1. Sign into [Power Automate](https://powerautomate.com).
-1. Select **My flows** page from the left side of the screen.
+1. On the left panel, select **My flows**.
-1. Select the cloud flow that you would like to resubmit or cancel.
+1. On the right panel, select the cloud flow that you would like to resubmit or cancel.
-1. Select **All runs** on the flow proprieties page.
+1. Select **All runs**.

     >[!div class="mx-imgBorder"]
     >![Screenshot that displays all runs for the selected flow.](./media/cancel-resubmit-how-to/all-runs.png "All runs for the selected flow")

    >[!TIP]
-   >The flow must have runs in order to cancel or resubmit the flow runs
+   >The flow must have runs in order to cancel or resubmit the flow runs.

 1. Select the flow runs that you would like to resubmit or cancel on the **Run history** page.